-6.1 GENERAL CONSIDERATIONS
+6.1.
+General considerations

-Article 18.1 of the Statute of the ESCB allows the ECB and the national central banks to transact in financial markets by buying and selling underlying assets outright or under repurchase agreements and requires all Eurosystem credit operations to be based on adequate collateral.
-Consequently, Eurosystem liquidity-providing operations are based on underlying assets provided by the counterparties either in the form of the transfer of ownership of assets (in the case of outright transactions or repurchase agreements) or in the form of a pledge, an assignment or a charge granted over relevant assets (in the case of collateralised loans).1
+Article 18.1 of the Statute of the ESCB allows the ECB and the NCBs to transact in financial markets by buying and selling underlying assets outright or under repurchase agreements and requires all Eurosystem credit operations to be based on adequate collateral.
+Consequently, all Eurosystem liquidity-providing operations are based on underlying assets provided by the counterparties either in the form of the transfer of ownership of assets (in the case of outright transactions or repurchase agreements) or in the form of a pledge, an assignment or a charge granted over relevant assets (in the case of collateralised loans) (41).

-With the aims of protecting the Eurosystem from incurring losses in its monetary policy operations and of ensuring the equal treatment of counterparties, as well as of enhancing efficiency operational and transparency, underlying assets have to fulfil certain criteria in order to be eligible for Eurosystem monetary policy operations.
+With the aims of protecting the Eurosystem from incurring losses in its monetary policy operations and of ensuring the equal treatment of counterparties, as well as of enhancing operational efficiency and transparency, underlying assets have to fulfil certain criteria in order to be eligible for Eurosystem monetary policy operations.
 The Eurosystem has developed a single framework for eligible assets common to all Eurosystem credit operations.
-This single framework, also referred to as the "Single List", entered into effect on 1 January 2007 and replaced the two-tier system which had been in place from the start of Stage Three of Economic and Monetary Union.2
+This single framework, also referred to as the 'Single List', entered into effect on 1 January 2007 and replaced the two-tier system which had been in place from the start of stage three of economic and monetary union.

-The single framework comprises two distinct asset classes - marketable assets and non-marketable assets.
+The single framework comprises two distinct asset classes, marketable assets and non-marketable assets.
 No distinction is made between the two asset classes with regard to the quality of the assets and their eligibility for the various types of Eurosystem monetary policy operations, except that non-marketable assets are not used by the Eurosystem for outright transactions.
 The assets eligible for Eurosystem monetary policy operations can also be used as underlying assets for intraday credit.